New York State Hepatitis C Testing Program - Ordering Supplies and Data Reporting

 Data Quality Control

-A primary focus of data quality control for the NYS HCV RTP is monitoring accurate and timely reporting of referral outcomes.
+A primary focus of data quality control for the NYS HCV Testing Program is monitoring accurate and timely reporting of referral outcomes.
 It is important that clients complete the two-step testing process to determine if they are currently infected with HCV.
 Since referral services are often dependent on provider schedules and available appointments, the following should be used as a guide for tracking and reporting HCV RNA and medical referrals.

 All enrolled programs are expected to make at least one attempt to determine if the client received referral services.
 Expectations for reporting referral outcomes are as follows: